JamesHBickerton/DevNotes/Notes/html.md

 <em>Siblings</em> are all elements that are under the parent element.
 Using the <strong>adjacent-sibling</strong> pesudo-element will style the very next element in the HTML.
 The adjacent sibling selector would be for example: h3 <strong>+</strong> p::first-line - would mean only the paragraphs immediately after the h3 would be selected (and the first line obviously).

-The most used pseudo-elements are the after and before pseudo-elements.
+The most used pseudo-elements are the ::after and ::before pseudo-elements.
 Within both you need to specify the content.
 This way you can create elements outside of the "html" and create items in the "CSS".

 If having trouble centering text, try to use "'text-align: center'" on the parent element - as they could be inline or inline-block elements.